INDUSCOL

 Partners and funding

-This project is led by ENSTA Bretagne and France Energies Marines.
+This project was led by ENSTA Bretagne and France Energies Marines.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme (ANR-10-IEED-0006-08).
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme (ANR-10-IEED-0006-08).

 Photo crédit: ENSTA Bretagne